Also check the Known Issues page for identified problems and workarounds if your question is not listed below.

 - I can't find a past course for importing

 ...once in PolyLearn, click on the My Courses link in the Info Block.
-This will display a list of all your PolyLearn courses in a new window.
+The page will display a page with your courses listed by quarter in a tab format.

 After you have copied content from another course into your current course, you may have Orphaned Activities on each Content block.
 Also the Edit Summary would be missing from the Content block as well.
-You can fix this by going into the Edit Settings and changing the Number of Sections to a larger number than the default 10, will bring back your Content blocks and the text.
+You can fix this by going into the Edit Settings and changing the Number of Sections to a larger number than the default 10, will bring back your Content blocks and the text.turn on the course in PolyLearn, it will take a while before the icon in the Portal will change.
+Students will not see the "P PolyLearn" next to their course right away.
+It may take 4 hours for the Portal displays the P PolyLearn.

 If the "Close the quiz" time is set, the option for "When time expires" was defaulted to "Attempts must be submitted before time expires, or they are not counted".
 With this setting, students will not be able to submit their quiz after the time has expired and there will not be any questions to grade.
 Please make sure to use other options when the Quiz settings.
 Please see your tutorials for more information.

-We are currently working on a tool to allow faculty to merge sections, but until then, please feel out the online form and we will do it for you.
+You can now merge your own course sections.
 After the course is merged, students who are not enrolled in the main course will see the "P" link in the the PolyLean Access - You are NOT officially enrolled in these classes, space.

 student view of the My Classes for merged courses